MT. EVERLIST

 WIREFRAME (LO-FI)

 Low-fidelity wireframes were built as a starting point.
-This phase was messy as I kept iterating the designs over and over again, sometimes influencing the entire scope of the project (I initially tried to cram too many features).
+This phase was messy as I kept iterating the designs over and over again.
+(I realized that I crammed in too many features).

-Below is a sample screenshot of the earlier stages.
+Below are sample screenshots of the earlier stages.
 Specific features will be highlighted in a later section.

 BRANDING & UI KIT